IamMohitM/Graph-Based-Image-Segmentation/source/README.md

 # Graph-Based-Image-Segmentation
 This project is an attempt to implement the research paper: [Efficient Graph Based Image Segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf).
 Entire bottom-up implementation done by the author (post-processing and rgb-color difference ideas taken from [here](http://cs.brown.edu/people/pfelzens/segment/)).
+I have also written an [article](https://iammohitm.github.io./Graph-Based-Image-Segmentation/) summarizing and explaining the research paper

 ### Requirements
-1. C++ standard 17
+1. C++ standard 17a
 2. OpenCV

 ### Building and Execution